How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Standard repossession fees

-Most of your income will come from a flat fee per recovery.
+Most of your income comes from a flat fee per recovery.
 For a standard vehicle repossession, this fee typically ranges from $275 to $450.
-Your price should reflect your area's market rate and the difficulty of the job.
+Your price reflects your area's market rate and the difficulty of the job.
 Involuntary recoveries often command a higher price.

-It is tempting to set your prices low to attract your first clients.
-This approach can backfire, leaving you with unprofitable contracts.
-Instead, price yourself competitively based on the value and professionalism you provide, not just to be the cheapest option available.
+It is tempting to set prices low to attract your first clients.
+This approach backfires, leaving you with unprofitable contracts.
+Price yourself competitively based on the value and professionalism you provide, not just to be the cheapest option.

 Ancillary service fees

-You can also charge for additional services.
-A daily storage fee of $25 to $50 is common after an initial 24-48 hour grace period.
-Other billable items include making keys ($100-$300), cleaning out personal property ($50-$100), and transporting the vehicle to an auction.
+Charge for additional services.
+A daily storage fee of $25 to $50 is common after an initial 24 to 48 hour grace period.
+Other billable items include making keys ($100 to $300), cleaning out personal property ($50 to $100), and transporting the vehicle to an auction.

 Create a detailed fee schedule and provide it to clients upfront.
 This transparency prevents disputes over invoices.
-Without a clear list, you risk clients pushing back on charges they did not expect, which can delay your payment and damage the relationship.
+Without a clear list, you risk clients pushing back on charges they did not expect, which delays your payment and damages the relationship.

 Here are 4 immediate steps to take: